 I had a good time attending this year’s SEG convention.

-SEG stands for Society of Exploration Geophysicists and is, along with the EAGE (European Association of Geoscientists and Engineers), the largest community of geophysicists worldwide.
+SEG stands for Society of Exploration Geophysicists and is the largest community of geophysicists worldwide.
 Industries and Academia come together during this annual meeting to connect and share the latest findings/innovations in geophysics.

-I find Dallas not to be very different from Houston.
+I find Dallas not very different from Houston.
 Everything in this city seems large-scale.
-Food is served in big portions at restaurants.
-The city is not walking friendly, and it seems an imperative to use a car to be able to get around.
+Food is served in big portions.
+The city is not walking friendly and having a car is an imperative.

 If you’re looking for a good hotel, I recommend Omni.
-It’s conveniently located in the heart of the city downtown, and was nearby the SEG convention center.
+It’s conveniently located downtown and was nearby the convention center.
 The hotel has nice facilities and good service.
 The dining is of decent quality.

 This year’s prestigious medal went to Professor Arthur Weglein from the university of Houston.
 The second most prestigious medal was awarded to Gerhard Pratt and Laurent Sirgue for their contributions to the full waveform inversion.
 A good talk by Gerhard Pratt on Waveform Tomography is accessible here.

 In Wednesday night there was a “cowboy-style” wrap-up party.
-With nice Western food, mechanical bull riding and dancing on Texan rhythms.
-It was especially interesting to observe how agile some world-renowned geophysicists were on the dance floor.
-They now deserve my total respect!
+It was nice to see how agile some world-renowned geophysicists were on the dance floor.